oracle-livelabs/database/heatwave-lakehouse-cdp/configuring-fn/configuring-fn.md

     ```
 Congratulations!
 You've just created, deployed, and invoked your first function using Oracle Functions!

-### Connect to service connector Hub and trigger the Fn.
+### connect to service connector Hub and trigger the Fn.

 ## Task 3: Create Service Connector

 For simple archiving operations, we don’t need to write a single line of code.
 Instead, we just create a service connector and point it at the source (stream) and destination (bucket).
 Navigate to the Service Connector Hub via the burger menu (or by searching for it).